Skip to navigation Skip to content

 Example 2

 Nicole is receiving the full entitlement of FTB Part A, NBS for 13 weeks (91 days) and NBU from the child's date of birth.
-After 2 instalments (28 days) Nicole makes a payment choice of nil rate FTB Part A. Nicole has received the NBU payment, the remaining NBS (91 - 28 = 63 days) will be paid when reconciliation occurs at the end of the financial year.
+After 2 instalments (28 days) Nicole makes a payment choice of nil rate FTB Part A. Nicole has received the NBU payment.
+The remaining NBS (91 - 28 = 63 days) will be paid when reconciliation occurs at the end of the financial year.

 Example 3

 Maria is eligible for FTB Part A and NBS for 13 weeks (91 days) from the child's date of birth.
 Maria has chosen to receive nil rate FTB Part A and will not receive NBS fortnightly or the NBU payment.
 Four months later Maria wants to revoke the payment choice because the baby requires medical treatment.
 After careful consideration, it is determined that Maria would experience considerable financial hardship if arrears were not paid, to meet the medical expenses.
 Due to revoking the choice, Maria is paid FTB Part A arrears from the child's date of birth.
 As this is also the first day of eligibility for NBS, the full 91 days of NBS and NBU would be included in the arrears payment.
+See Family Tax Benefit (FTB) claim options and payment choices.

 2